 |xÙlsk snrÌki.||The aim of searching (exists.)||I’ve found the Snark-dat.|

-The meaning of this sentence is not that I have an aim for my search in mind, but that the aim (i.e. finding the Snark) exists in the real world.
-Contrast this construction with the verb discoverà. ‘discover, find’, which does not imply having looked for it.
-Also note that the Snark is the dative object of ‘search’, as opposed to the accusative above; this is another example of ambiguous usage.
+The meaning of this sentence is not that I have an aim for my search in mind, but that the aim (i.e. finding the Snark) exists in the world of the parole, it is grammatically real.
+Contrast this verb with ràdj. ‘discover, find’, which does not imply having looked for it.
+Also note that the Snark is the dative object, which additionally expresses that the search reaches the Snark.
+This is another example of ambiguous usage.

-A purpose not achieved can be denoted by negating the final, a construction called a negated topic.
+A purpose not achieved can be denoted by negating the final case, a construction called a negated topic.
 Note the difference in degree of reality that is caused by an inversion: the second example does not claim that the thing is not found.

 |⇔ xàsk nÌUl.||I am searching aimlessly.|

 The compound can additionally be topicalised, depending on whether we are talking about the reality of the searching-fact whose aim (the finding) doesn’t exist, or about the finding-fin which doesn’t exist.
 The difference is often negligible so that we can just go with the factive and avoid repetition of the case marker.